tvheadend/tvheadend/docs/class/imagecache.md

 ###Menu Bar/Buttons

-The tab has the following buttons:
+The following buttons are available:

 Button                      | Function
 ----------------------------|-------------------